rauc/rauc/docs/faq.rst

 Is the RAUC bundle format forwards/backwards compatible?
 --------------------------------------------------------

-The basic bundle format has not changed so far (squashfs containing images and the manifest, with a CMS signature), which means that newer versions can install old bundles.
+While RAUC now :ref:`supports <sec_ref_formats>` two bundle formats (verity and crypt) in addition to the original format (plain), all are still installable by default.
+Support for the old format can be :ref:`disabled via the configuration
+<sec_int_migration>`.
-Going forward, any issue with installing old bundles would be considered a bug.
+Going forward, any issue with installing bundles using old formats or features would be considered a bug, except after an explicit deprecation period of several years.

-Newer RAUC versions have added features and slot types, though (such as casync, eMMC boot partitions, MBR/GPT partition switching).
+Newer RAUC versions have added features (such as casync), slot types (eMMC/MBR/GPT bootloader partitions) and bundle formats (verity and crypt).
-If you use those features, older versions of RAUC that cannot handle them will refuse to install the bundle.
+Only if you use those features by enabling them in the bundle manifest, older versions of RAUC that cannot handle them will refuse to install the bundle.
-As long as you don't use new features, our intention is that bundles created by newer versions will be installable by older versions.
+As long as you don't enable new features, our intention is that bundles created by newer versions will be installable by older versions and any such issues would be considered a bug.

-There are ideas of introducing a new bundle format to allow streaming installation (over the network), but we won't remove support for the original format.
+Some background is described in the :ref:`Forward and Backward Compatibility section <sec-compatibility>`.

-If there are ever reasons that require an incompatible change, you can use a two step migration:
+If there are ever reasons that require an incompatible change, you can use a two step migration using an :ref:`intermediate version
-You can use an intermediate update to ship a new RAUC binary in a bundle created by the old (compatible) version.
-Then use the newly installed RAUC binary for the real update.
+<sec_migrate_updated_bundle_version>`.

 Can I use RAUC with a dm-verity-protected partition?
 ----------------------------------------------------